mgaitan/pytest-portion/README.rst

     :target: https://travis-ci.org/mgaitan/pytest-portion
     :alt: See Build Status on Travis CI

-Select a portion of the collected tests, so you can run differents parts of your test suite in differents instances to scale horizontally.
+Select a portion of the collected tests, so you can run different parts of your test suite in different instances to scale horizontally.

 Use case
 --------